abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 ## settings example

-All `rxjs-supersets` Maps and Sets can have settings created to modify their behaviour.
+All `rxjs-supersets` Maps and Sets can have settings added to modify their behaviour.

 ``` typescript
 // an IdObject class to demonstrate te DeltaSet